Indian termination policy: Seneca Nation

 On August 31, 1964, H.R.
 1794, An Act to authorize payment for certain interests in lands within the Allegheny Indian Reservation in New York, was passed by Congress and sent to the president for signature.
 The bill authorized payment for resettling and rehabilitation of the Seneca Indians.
-As part of their reservation was effected by the construction of the Kinzua Dam on the Allegheny River, 127 Seneca families (about 500) people were being dislocated.
+As part of their reservation was affected by the construction of the Kinzua Dam on the Allegheny River, 127 Seneca families (about 500 people) were being dislocated.
 The legislation provided benefits for the entire Seneca Nation, because the taking of the Indian land for the dam broke (abridged) a 1794 treaty between the Government and the Senecas.
 In addition, the bill provided that within three years, a plan from the Interior Secretary should be submitted to Congress withdrawing all federal supervision over the Seneca Nation.
 (Technically the state of New York, and not the Federal Government, had had supervision over the Senecas since 1949.)

 Accordingly, on September 5, 1967, a memo from the Department of the Interior announced that legislation had been proposed to end federal ties with the Seneca.
 In 1968 a new liaison was appointed from the BIA for the tribe to assist the tribe in preparing for termination and rehabilitation.
 Like the Choctaw, the Seneca were able to hold off termination until President Nixon issued his Special Message to the Congress on Indian Affairs in July 1970.